Director, Human Resources and Organizational Development

 - Certified Human Resources Professional (CHRP) designation or in progress would be an asset.

-- Ten (10) years of experience directly related to the responsibilities of this position.
+- Ten (10) years of experience directly related to the responsibilities of this position including strategic HR planning as well as the development of diversity, inclusion and employment equity planning

 - Five (5) years of experience in a supervisory role.